-The Master's Program in Economics course listing is broad enough to offer students specialized training in a number of areas:
+The Economics Program course listing is broad enough to offer students specialized training in a number of areas:

 More than half of our Economics alumni continue their education through GPEFM or in another PhD or graduate program at prestigious schools around the world.
 Alumni who choose a professional career path are regularly hired by governmental agencies and international banking, consulting, and research firms.

 A limited number of places for the GPEFM will be available for those excellent students that were not able to take the advanced course in the first term because of lack of strong enough background in Economics.
 These admissions will be decided at the beginning of January.
 These students can apply to the Master in Research of the UPF Economics Department and once admitted follow a special track.
 Final admission of these students to the PhD will be decided at the end of the first term of the Master in Research, and will depend on performance in the Advanced Courses.

 Barcelona GSE master's graduates have gone on to enter some of the most prestigious and competitive doctoral programs in the world, including: